 To satisfy Government reporting standards, there must be a written record of the results of each engagement (2-400 and 2-600).
 Normally, when performing an audit this requirement is satisfied by issuing an audit report.
 However, certain situations may call for preparation of a Memorandum for Record (MFR) (refer to DCAAM 5020.1, Correspondence Manual) rather than an audit report.
-For example, this may be appropriate upon completion of an individual overhead account audit which represents only one portion of a final overhead audit report to be issued later or interim testing such as MAARS 6 and 13.
-Other situations, such as the performance of XXXXX services (completion of an evaluation of a final voucher or low-risk incurred cost proposal), may call for preparation of a Memorandum for Administrative Contracting Officer.
+For example, this may be appropriate upon completion of an individual overhead account audit which represents only one portion of a final overhead audit report to be issued later or interim testing such as real time testing of labor or materials.
+Other situations, such as the performance of advisory services (e.g. completion of an evaluation of a final voucher, providing confirmation of rates or other pricing data that have already been determined, etc.), may call for preparation of a Memorandum for Administrative Contracting Officer.
 Typically, MFRs and other memorandums prepared as a written record of the results of an engagement contain contractor proprietary information.
-Therefore, such memorandums not containing classified information must be marked "FOR OFFICIAL USE ONLY".
+Therefore, such memorandums not containing classified information must be marked "CUI".
 Under no circumstances will audit reports be addressed "to the file" or "for the record"